craftercms/docs/source/by-role/system-admin/installation-and-configuration/production-environment-setup.rst

 ..
 TODO remove references to getting-started.
 The meat of that must be an include.

 #.
 We'll first install the authoring instance.
-You can follow the instructions :ref:`here <newIa-installation>`
+You can follow the instructions :ref:`here <installation>`
    to install and start authoring.

 #.
 Create your project in authoring.
-You can follow the guide :ref:`newIa-your-first-editorial-project`
+You can follow the guide :ref:`your-first-editorial-project`
    to use one of the out-of-the-box blueprints provided by CrafterCMS.

 #.
 Now that you have a project setup in authoring, the next thing to do is to setup your project